hashgraph/hedera-sdk-cpp/README.md

 ### Running Integration Tests

-To run the integration tests it's necessary to have a running [Hedera Local Node](https://github.com/hashgraph/hedera-local-node).
+To run the integration tests it's necessary to have a running [Hedera Local Node](https://github.com/hashgraph/hedera-local-node) (The project will be transfered to Hiero in near future).
 If the local node is already running, check the configuration JSON file for the network settings.
 Ensure the values for `network` tag contains a valid `AccountId` and a valid `IP address` for an operational node.